arduino/arduino-create-agent/README.md

 When submitting a new issue please search for duplicates before creating a new one.
 Help us by providing  useful context and information.
 Please attach the output of the commands running at the debug console or attach [crash reports](https://github.com/arduino/arduino-create-agent/wiki/How-to-use-crashreport-functionality) if useful.

+#### Security

+If you think you found a vulnerability or other security-related bug in this project, please read our [security policy](https://github.com/arduino/arduino-create-agent/security/policy) and report the bug to our Security Team 🛡️ Thank you!

+e-mail contact: security@arduino.cc

 ### Submitting a pull request
 We are glad you want to contribute with code: that's the best way to help this software.